sumitpdeshmukh/DataAnalysisWithPython/Final/Readme.md

 ---

 ## Section 3: Analysis 3
 - Perfrom a cost analysis on return trips over every weekend planned from Boston to major US cities for next 6 months.
+  - This is a plot of weekend return trip prices from Boston to Major cities of United states
+  - Prices used in this plot has close resemblance with actual prices of that trip, since the cached data is just weeks old.
+  - Using the observations from this line plot we can safely establish that it matters when we plan plan weekend trips to which cities.
+  - We can see that flying to Denver, United States from Boston should be planned on either `May 14 2017` or `June 04 2017` to utilise the cheapest fare opportunity.
   - ![Weekend Trips to major cities of United States](Output/images/Weekend%20Return%20Trip%20Prices.png)

 ---